aphilippartd/mvp-stories/README.md

 Now we will start building the backend of our solution.
 In order to do so, we will be leveraging [AWS Application Composer](https://aws.amazon.com/application-composer/).

 1. Let's start by downloading the contents of this directory on your local computer.
-Alternatively, start by creating a directory on your local computer called `mvp-stories`.
-This directory should contain two subdirectories, one for our frontend, one for our backend.
-Create the two directories:
+You should have two directories:
    - `mvp-stories/backend`
    - `mvp-stories/frontend`
 2. Head to the [Application Composer console](https://console.aws.amazon.com/composer/home)